“What does it mean to live in a democracy?”

 These are important questions and ones we believe our students must be able to answer by the time they graduate from high school.
 A thoughtful understanding of citizenship and civic life is one of the goals we have for all of our students as they move on toward college and the workplace.
 But as many teachers can attest, it’s not so easy to teach!
 The three branches of government and 50 state capitals can be memorized.
 The meaning and the importance of citizenship must be experienced.

-This fall, the new College, Career, Civic Life (C3) Frameworkis being released to help educators expand social studies and civic education in the K-12 classroom.
-So, WeAreTeachers decided to ask our educators for their best ideas for citizenship learning that is problem-based, active, and highly appealing to students.
+This fall, the new College, Career, Civic Life (C3) Framework is being released to help educators expand social studies and civic education in the K-12 classroom.
+So, WeAreTeachers decided to ask our educators for their best ideas for civics learning that is problem-based, active, and highly appealing to students.
 Here are six of our favorites:

 1. Think Local

 “Civic engagement needs to begin at home,” writes teacher Amy Cassiday.
 Start by inviting your students to talk about the needs and the strengths of their community.
 What problems do they see?
 How do students think they could be best addressed?
 Then, find ways for students to take action.
 Create posters or fliers.
 Include a day of community service when students plan and implement an activity to improve their own community.
-Serving the elderly, reading to younger children, cleaning up a local park or cemetery: there are a million ways kids can make a difference, but let them decide how they want to focus their efforts.
+Let them decide how to focus their efforts.
+Whether it’s serving the elderly, reading to younger children, cleaning up a local park or cemetery, there are a million ways kids can make a difference.

 2. Go Virtual!

 At icivics.org, students can play 18 different civic education video games that prompt them to think deeply about citizenship and government.
 In “Counties Work” players decide and manage the programs and services for a community.
 In “We the Jury” students play the role of a juror deciding a tough case.
 “Executive Command” challenges students to make presidential decisions.
 “The games on iCivics.org are great tools for learning so many features of American government,” writes teacher Maureen Dwyer.